ipa-lab/hackingBuddyGPT/docs/linux_privesc.md

 # Agent: Linux Privilege-Escalation Attacks

-How are we doing this?
-The initial tool `wintermute` targets linux priv-esc attacks.
+Historically speaking, this was our first hacking agent and has a special place in my heart (:

 It uses SSH to connect to a (presumably) vulnerable virtual machine and then asks OpenAI GPT to suggest linux commands that could be used for finding security vulnerabilities or privilege escalation.
 The provided command is then executed within the virtual machine, the output fed back to the LLM and, finally, a new command is requested from it..

-The script uses `fabric` to do the SSH-connection.
-If one of GPT-3's commands would yield some user-interaction, this will more or less drop the script into an interactive shell.
-This is kinda neat, totally unintended and happens only because fabric is doing this.
-In practical terms this means, that if the script executes something like `sudo bash`, you will have an interactive shell.
-If it executes `vi file.txt`, you will be in an interactive shell.
-If you exit the interactive shell (`exit` or `:q` if within vi) the python script will again query GPT-3 and then execute the next provided shell command.
+The script uses `fabric` to do the SSH-connection and uses some heuristics to detect if the generated response time-outs or indicates an elevation of privileges (in other words: we have become root).

-## Current features (wintermute):
+## Current features

 - connects over SSH (linux targets) or SMB/PSExec (windows targets)
 - supports OpenAI REST-API compatible models (gpt-3.5-turbo, gpt4, gpt-3.5-turbo-16k, etc.)
-- supports locally running LLMs
+- supports locally running LLMs, e.g., through ollama's OpenAI-compatible API
 - beautiful console output
 - logs run data through sqlite either into a file or in-memory
 - automatic root detection
 - can limit rounds (how often the LLM will be asked for a new command)

+Please note, that the last 3-4 features are slowly migrated directly into the framework so that all agents can enjoy them.

 ## Example run